nozbzh/easy_attrs/README.md

 `accessors`, `writers` and `readers` are self explanatory and any symbol passed to it will be made an `attr_accessor`, `attr_writer` or `attr_reader`.

 `instance_variables_only` is here in case the including class needs access to a specific key in the raw_input but does not want to make this a public method (accessor/reader/writer).
-It creates an instance variable for the symbol/string passed in whose value is the value under that key in the raw_input.
+It creates an instance variable for the symbol passed in whose value is the value under that key in the raw_input.
 See the `Ghost` class further down for an example of how it is used.

 ## Usage
 Run this in your terminal: